 Findings: Effects of Cannabis on Cardiovascular Disease

-Another major cannabinoid found in cannabis, tetrahydrocannabinol (THC), has demonstrated the ability to offer cardioprotection.
-One study found that very low doses of THC administered 2 hours, 48 hours, or 3 weeks continuously prior to heart attack reduced infarct size, therefore limiting heart damage24.
 More recently, a study examining records of hospitalized patients found that recent marijuana use reduced mortality rate and the risk of intra-aortic balloon pump (IABP) placement and shock following a heart attack2.
+The study findings suggest that marijuana use before a heart attack may improve survival rate while in the hospital2.

-In both animal and human studies, cannabinoids have been found to cause blood vessels to vasodilate, improving blood flow and reducing blood pressure9,20,21.
-Another study found that marijuana use before a heart attack may improve survival rate while in the hospital.
-CBD specifically has shown to be a vasodilator, allowing for greater blood flow and reducing the damage to arterial walls and lowers the risk of heart attack and stroke21.
-This vasodilator effect has been shown to help normalize blood pressure1.
+In both animal and human studies, cannabinoids have been found to cause blood vessels to vasodilate, improving blood flow and reducing blood pressure4,9.
+Cannabinoids have also shown to elicit vasodilation, which in turn has been shown to help normalize blood pressure1.

-It’s important to note that in other studies, cannabis use has been found to be associated with an increased risk of cardiovascular complications11.
-Smoking marijuana increases heart rate and standing blood pressure and reduces lying blood pressure15.
-However, one study found that smoking marijuana was found to be a rare trigger of heart attacks15.
+It’s important to note that in other studies, cannabis use has been found to be associated with an increased risk of cardiovascular complications1.
+Smoking marijuana increases heart rate and standing blood pressure and reduces lying blood pressure, and one study found that smoking marijuana was found to be a rare trigger of heart attacks7.

 States That Have Approved Medical Marijuana for Cardiovascular Disease